keras-team/keras-io/examples/generative/md/gpt2_text_generation_with_kerasnlp.md

 ---
 ## Load a pre-trained GPT-2 model and generate some text

-KerasNLP provides a number of pre-trained models, such as [Google Bert](https://ai.googleblog.com/2018/11/open-sourcing-bert-state-of-art-pre.html) and [GPT-2](https://openai.com/research/better-language-models).
-You can see the list of models available in the [KerasNLP repository](https://github.com/keras-team/keras-nlp/tree/master/keras_nlp/models).
+KerasHub provides a number of pre-trained models, such as [Google Bert](https://ai.googleblog.com/2018/11/open-sourcing-bert-state-of-art-pre.html) and [GPT-2](https://openai.com/research/better-language-models).
+You can see the list of models available in the [KerasHub repository](https://github.com/keras-team/keras-hub/tree/master/keras_hub/models).

 It's very easy to load the GPT-2 model as you can see below: